xlate/staedi/README.md

 ![Event Flow](staedi_events.png)

-The API follows the same conventions as StAX (XML API available in the standard JDK) using a "pull" processing flow for reading and an emit flow for writing.
+The API follows the same conventions as StAX (XML API available in the standard JDK) using a "pull" processing flow for EDI parsing and an emit flow for EDI generation.

 ## Features
 - Support for **X12** and **EDIFACT** standards